dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 ```

-So now you can upload a file ----
+So now you can upload a file:

+> curl -u admin:admin -L -T /bin/bash http://localhost:2880/home/tester/test-file

 dCache will work correctly if everything runs in a single domain. dCache could be configured  to run each service in a separate